-- Witness to Destiny (Quad, Everyone) This fighter makes a bonus attack action.
-Also, decrease damage from hits and critical hits of attack actions that target this fighter for the rest of the battle round.
+- Witness to Destiny (Quad, Everyone): This fighter makes a bonus attack action.
+Also, decrease by 2 the damage from hits and critical hits received this round.

 Which Fighters are best for the Phoenicium Warband

-For the Phoenicium, the narrative choice for your warband is very clear: The Phoenix Temple has two Leaders and one fighter type, and with a bit of proxying they can all be built from the same kit (see the main Cities of Sigmar Shieldbands article for details on how to build them).
-Phoenix Guard are good 2 inch Range melee fighters, and having a 2 inch melee range is good if you want your fighters in close formation – which is something you definitely want when you have an area heal ability like Golden Mist at your disposal (remember to bring a Leader with the Mystic runemark, like the Battlemage, for that!).
+For the Phoenicium, the narrative choice for your warband is very clear: the Phoenix Temple has two Leaders and one fighter type, and with a bit of proxying they can all be built from the same kit (see the main Cities of Sigmar Shieldbands article for details on how to build them).
+Phoenix Guard are good 2″ range melee fighters, and having a 2″ melee range is good if you want your fighters in close formation – which is something you definitely want when you have an area heal ability like Golden Mist at your disposal (remember to bring a Leader with the Mystic runemark, like the Battlemage, for that!).
 The Anointed and Keeper of the Flame are powerful melee Leaders as well, and all of these models will look great together in a warband.

 This shouldn’t be a problem, as the Phoenicium special abilities (apart from the Toughness boost of Blessing of the Ur-Phoenix which isn’t essential) are great for any fighter who will end up in close combat.
 That means that bringing anything with the Destroyer runemark, such as Hammerers, Executioners, Wildwood Rangers or Freeguild Greatswords are a good idea, as well as some expendable melee fighters (someone has to be taken down to trigger Vengeful Revenant) like Black Ark Corsairs with Vicious Blade and Wicked Cutlass or Freeguild Guards with Spear.